Open-Scholarship-Community-Galway/Open-Scholarship-Community-Galway.github.io/_posts/2019-11-28-First OSCG Meeting.md

 ### What is next for OSCG?
 This is early days but we are thinking about the following:

-- Open Scholarship Community Galway members meetings.
+- **Open Scholarship Community Galway members meetings**.
 The next one will be in the second half of January.
 Interested in coming along?
 Sign up here: http://bit.ly/OSCGalwayInterest
 - **Open Scholarship Café**.
 A semi-formal meeting 4-6 times per year with topics sourced from the Community, such as data sharing, open source software, data visualisation, Text & Data Mining, journal clubs, open textbooks, open publishing…
 - **Open Scholarship Week 2020**.
 A series of events in early May.
 More details to follow soon